What Types of Data Can I Tokenize with TokenEx?

 Because of this system, cardholder data is secure for internal use as tokens have no inherent use if stolen.
 The original data can only be accessed with additional information that is securely stored outside of your environment.
 When in transit, the credit card’s data is transferred from the customer to the payment processor.
-The entire transit is done through TokenEx’s secure gateways which means that data in transit also remains secure.
+The entire transit is done through the TokenEx secure gateways, which means that data in transit also remains secure.

 Benefits of Tokenization vs Encryption

 Because different data types can use either tokenization or encryption, which one should you use?
 It depends on your priorities.
 Here are the key differences between tokenization and encryption: